McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""
-1.The system requires that the request fulfilling all both criterias -The package
+1.The system requires that the request fulfilling all both criterias *The package
-  -The package's version
+  *The package's version
 2.Once the request is successfully sent from the user to the IPFS,it will send the file to the user Alternative Flows
 """""""""""""""""
-2.b Before the download,if the remaining disk storage is not enough for the package downloaded,a warning would be sent.
+*Before the download,if the remaining disk storage is not enough for the package downloaded,a warning would be sent.
 The user has the choice to go ahead or abort the download.
-2.c Internet Connection Broken:If the user's internet connection is broken during the download,the system will display an error message.The user will have the option to either retry or abort.
+*Internet Connection Broken:If the user's internet connection is broken during the download,the system will display an error message.The user will have the option to either retry or abort.
-2.d User's disk storage is full:If the user's internet connection is broken during the download,the system will display an error message.The user can either choose to retry or abort.
+*User's disk storage is full:If the user's internet connection is broken during the download,the system will display an error message.The user can either choose to retry or abort.
 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^
 None